Joseph Adamson

 Assistant Professor, History and Sociology of Science, University of Pennsylvania

 Stephanie Dick is an Assistant Professor of History and Sociology of Science at the University of Pennsylvania.
-She received her PhD in History of Science from Harvard University in 2015 and was a Junior Fellow at the Harvard Society of Fellows prior to joining the faculty at Penn.… read more »
+She received her PhD in History of Science from Harvard University in 2015 and was a Junior Fellow at the Harvard Society of Fellows prior to joining the faculty at Penn.
+Her work sits at the intersection of... read more! »

 Ken Dill